Global Entry: Eligibility

 Nationals and permanent residents of Canada are not eligible to apply for Global Entry but they may apply for NEXUS, whose members have all benefits of Global Entry including using its kiosks.

-A limited number of nationals of Australia, Israel, Qatar and Saudi Arabia have been able to apply for Global Entry as a trial before eligibility is expanded to all nationals of these countries.
-The government of Costa Rica has also negotiated participation in the program.
+A limited number of nationals of Israel, Qatar and Saudi Arabia have been able to apply for Global Entry as a trial before eligibility is expanded to all nationals of these countries.

 As of 2020, more than 97% of Global Entry members were citizens or permanent residents of the United States.